Poisson manifolds of strong compact type over 2-tori: Introduction

+In order to explain our main result, recall that a Poisson structure on a manifold $M$ is a Lie bracket on $C^{\infty}(M)$ which is a derivation in each entry.
+Equivalently, a Poisson structure is a bivector $\pi\in\X^2(M)$ satisfying $[\pi,\pi]=0$.
+This is the definition we work with in this paper.
+Every Poisson manifold has a partition into symplectic manifolds.
+This \emph{symplectic foliation} can be viewed as a singular foliation integrating the (singular) distribution $\pi^{\#}(T^*M)\subset TM$.
+If $\pi$ has constant rank, this is actually a regular foliation.
+In this case the Poisson manifold is called \emph{regular}.

-In this paper we consider Poisson manifolds of compact type (PMCTs).
-They are the Poisson counterpart of Lie algebras of compact type in Lie theory - indeed, they are defined as those Poisson manifolds which are integrated by a Lie groupoid which has a certain compactness property.
-Contrary to the case of Lie groups and Lie algebras, there are multiple notions of compactness for Lie groupoids.
-First, a Lie groupoid $\G\rightrightarrows M$ is called \begin{itemize} \item \emph{proper} if the anchor map $(\s,\t):\G\to M\times M$ is proper; \item \emph{source proper}, or $\s$-proper, if the source map is proper; \item \emph{compact} if the space of arrows $\G$ is compact. \end{itemize} Second, there is still the distinction between any Lie groupoid and the (unique) source 1-connected Lie groupoid integrating the Poisson manifold - the Weinstein groupoid.
-We say that an integrable Poisson manifold has \emph{strong} compactness type if its Weinstein groupoid has the corresponding compactness type; this results in six total classes of PMCTs.
-We will focus here on the strongest one: Poisson manifolds of strong compact type (PMSCTs).
+The ``global'' objects in Poisson geometry are the so-called \emph{symplectic groupoids}.
+A symplectic groupoid is a Lie groupoid $\G\rightrightarrows M$ carrying a multiplicative symplectic form $\Omega\in\Omega^2(\G)$.
+A Poisson manifold $(M,\pi)$ is called \emph{integrable} if there exists some symplectic groupoid $(\G\rightrightarrows M,\Omega)$ for which the target map $\t:(\G,\Omega)\to (M,\pi)$ is a Poisson map (see \cite{lectures}).
+PMCTs are defined as those Poisson manifolds that are integrated by a source connected, Hausdorff symplectic groupoid having a certain compactness property.
+Contrary to the case of Lie groups and Lie algebras, there are multiple notions of compactness for Lie groupoids, namely a Lie groupoid $\G\rightrightarrows M$ is called \begin{itemize} \item \emph{proper} if the anchor map $(\s,\t):\G\to M\times M$ is proper; \item \emph{source proper}, or $\s$-proper, if the source map is proper; \item \emph{compact} if the space of arrows $\G$ is compact. \end{itemize} Accordingly, we say that $(M,\pi)$ is of \emph{proper/source proper/compact type} if it admits a source connected, Hausdorff symplectic groupoid of proper/source proper/compact type, respectively.

+The types just defined depend on the choice of integration of $(M,\pi)$.
+However, just like for Lie groups, there is a unique ``largest'' integration, namely the one with 1-connected source fibers.
+This is often called the \emph{Weinstein groupoid}.
+We say that an integrable Poisson manifold has \emph{strong} proper/source proper/compact type if its Weinstein groupoid is Hausdorff and has the corresponding type.
+As mentioned above, we will focus here on Poisson manifolds of strong compact type.

-PMCTs are studied extensively in \cite{pmct1} and \cite{pmct2}, the latter focusing on \emph{regular} PMCTs.
-It turns out that, contrary to general Poisson manifolds, the symplectic foliations of PMCTs have a rich transverse geometry; among other things, the leaf space of a PMCT inherits the structure of an integral affine orbifold.
-We refer the interested reader to the aforementioned papers for a full overview of the known results.
+Unlike general Poisson manifolds, PMCTs have a rich geometry transverse to their associated symplectic foliation.
+For example, the leaf space of a regular PMCT inherits the structure of an integral affine orbifold.
+Roughly speaking this means that the leaf space has an orbifold atlas where the transitions are integral affine maps.
+The precise statement can be found in \cite{pmct1,pmct2}, where many other properties of PMCTs are discussed.